Lipscomb University Novel Coronavirus COVID-19 update and response.Learn More

 The Escape Game was exploding, open 12 hours a day.
 By 2015, the company began quickly expanding to Orlando, Pigeon Forge, downtown Nashville and Austin.
 Murrell and his brother would travel to new sites, test out games and recruit new employees.

-Today, the Nashville game is one of the easier challenges at The Escape Game, according to Murrell, where participants can now puzzle through The Heist, Prison Break, Gold Rush, Special Ops, Playground, Mission: Mars, Classified and Ruins, in three Nashville locations.
+Today, the Nashville game is one of the easier challenges at the Escape Game’s two Nashville locations, according to Murrell.
+Participants can now puzzle through The Heist, Prison Break, Gold Rush, Special Ops, Playground, Mission: Mars, Classified and Ruins, in various locations nationwide.

 “We are trying to be the Disney of escape rooms,” he said, noting that his company was among the early pioneers in developing a truly immersive experience and focusing on customer hospitality.

-There are other escape room chains with more locations, Murrell admitted, but his company chooses high-profile sites such as the Mall of America and Times Square in order to set itself apart.
+There are other escape room chains with more locations, Murrell admitted, but his company chooses high-profile sites such as the Mall of America and Madison Avenue in order to set itself apart.

 So Murrell’s job may have become more “regular” now, but “I still get to do a lot of fun stuff,” he said.
 “Actually my favorite part is the people I work with.
 I believe in building business, but I love connecting amazing people to amazing opportunity.”